itvalentin19/speaqr-sdk/README.md

 ### Possible Events

 - `connect`: Emitted when connected to the socket server.
+- `connect_error`: Emitted when connection failed due to invalid authentication token.
 - `disconnect`: Emitted when disconnected from the socket server.
 - `transcription`: Emitted when a transcription result is received.
 - `speech_to_text`: Emitted when speech is converted to text.
 - `translation`: Emitted when text translation is received.
 - `text_to_speech`: Emitted when text is converted to speech.
 - `streaming_transcription`: Emitted when live streaming transcription result is received.
+- `socket_server_disconnected`: Emitted when the socket server which provides STT, translation, and TTS services is disconnected on API server.
 - `error`: Emitted when there is a socket error.

 ### Event Listeners